 Be imitators of God, therefore, as dearly loved children, and live a life of love, just as Christ loved us and gave himself up for us as a fragrant offering and sacrifice to God.
 Ephesians 5:1

 The word “therefore” indicates that Paul was reaching a conclusion, not starting something new, and the stuff before Ephesians 5:1 provides a not-so-easy road map to living a life of love that imitates Jesus Christ.
+Yes, even with people who drive you crazy.

 Not-So-Easy Step One: Give up your life as an individual (Eph 4:17-19).